Have a Question?

 The aftermath of a stroke can present a multitude of challenges, both physical and emotional.
 Physical challenges might manifest as difficulties in movement, speech, or coordination.
 The emotional toll can be equally daunting, encompassing feelings of frustration, depression, and anxiety.
 Coping with these changes requires immense resilience and support.
 Patience becomes a steadfast companion as individuals navigate through the ups and downs of their recovery journey.

-Stroke is a serious medical condition that can have life-altering consequences.
+Stroke is a serious medical condition with life-altering consequences.
 Understanding the types, symptoms, and importance of acting quickly can contribute to better outcomes for individuals affected by stroke.
+Combined with smart personal alarm technology backed by real nurses, Australians can stay safer, more independent, and better supported.
+Get in touch with our friendly team to find out more.

 INS LifeGuard is the only 24/7 nurse on-call personal and medical monitoring in Australia.
 We provide monitoring technology for both in the home and on the go and can also monitor other provider's equipment.
 Our services are suitable for anyone wanting support to stay independent such as the elderly, those with medical conditions and disabilities plus enhancing safety and security for lone workers.